Froggies/Skimbo/README.rst

 - Get the project
 - Add your secret keys for all the social networks in a file called : "**my-social.conf**" with the following structure : https://gist.github.com/4172803
+-  You can add Linkedin for example, which does not check the domain linkedin {
+        clientId=4flcxt37xsmp
+        secret=GYaqtVNMcBaY0ytZ
+    }
 - Start mongoDB server (mongoDb conf can be modified in application.conf)
 - cd Skimbo
 - play run